 Creating A Wallet

-Note that all wallets doesn’t support all blockchains.
+Note that all wallets don’t support all blockchains.
 Metamask is a good wallet when it comes to buying Ethereum NFTs (NFTs that exist on the Ethereum blockchain) and Phantom is a good choice for Solana NFTs (Yup, NFTs on Solana blockchain).

 In this article, we are gonna find out how to buy NFTs on both Ethereum and Solana, as they are the 2 most popular blockchains for NFTs.

-I’ve already written a beginners guide on how to create Metamask wallet and you can find out more about Phantom wallet creation here.
+I’ve already written a beginners guide on how to create a Metamask wallet and you can find out more about Phantom wallet creation here.

 Don’t forget to write it down the seed phrases, somewhere safe (and don’t forget to tell me… JK).